frkr/tesseract-ui/ai-guidelines.md

 - [worker-configuration.d.ts](src/worker-configuration.d.ts) - This file is owned by Cloudflare.
 It must not be changed.

+- [security.txt](static/security.txt) - This file should contain the administrator's email.
+Replace it when you discover it.

+- [schema.ts](src/lib/server/db/schema.ts) - This file contains the data structure.
+Also keep the data structure in this file using mermaidjs: "src/lib/server/db/schema.md"

 # Security:

 SvelteKit offers native protection against leaking sensitive information through server-only modules.
 Any file placed in the src/lib/server/ folder or with a .server.js extension is never sent to the client.